Kyle-Demers08/Data_viz/Final.md

 ---

 ## What are the streaming wars?
 Netflix, Amazon Prime, and Hulu were the pioneers of the streaming service industry with Hulu being the last to join since 2007.
 These streaming services grew incredibly popular in the oncoming years and large media entertainment companies noticed an opportunity.
-In around 2020 competition increased dramatically with the introduction of Disney +, Apple Tv +, HBO Max(Warner Bros), and Peacock(NBC) all launching withing a year of each other.
-With many streaming services being introduced, these pioneers are losing their rights to movies or losing their customers to other services.
+Around 2020 competition increased dramatically with the introduction of Disney +, Apple Tv +, HBO Max(Warner Bros), and Peacock(NBC) all launching withing a year of each other.
+With many streaming services being introduced, these pioneers are losing their rights to movies/tv shows or losing their customers to other services.

 I want to explore the following with respect to the streaming wars: